Skip to main content

 Note

 1. Set a bool variable with an initial value of true.
-In the data loading function, check whether the amount of data obtained from the database is less than the set fetch limit.
-If less, it indicates that the data in the database has been fully loaded, then set the bool variable to false; otherwise, the loading is not complete.
+In the data loading function, determine whether the data obtained from the database is less than the limited number of data to be retrieved.
+If it is less, it indicates that the data in the database has been fully loaded, and change the value of the bool variable to false; otherwise, it has not been fully loaded.

-2. Then, in the pull-up event handler, set up a listener at the beginning.
-When the bool variable is detected as false, call wx.showToast() to indicate no more data is available for loading, and directly return from the pull-up loading function.
+2. Then, in the pull-up event handler function, set a listener at the beginning.
+When it detects that the bool variable is false, call wx.showToast() to indicate no more data is available to load, and directly return from the pull-up loading function.

 Note

-1. Use the onPullDownRefresh() event handler to reset all values to their initial state and recall the latest data loading function.
+1. Use the onPullDownRefresh() event handler function to reset all values to their initial state and re-invoke the latest data loading function.
 In the data loading function, manually stop the pull-down refresh by calling wx.stopPullDownRefresh().

 onPullDownRefresh(){